tommyettinger/SquidSetup/README.md

 ## Usage

   - Get the latest `SquidSetup.jar` from the [Releases tab](https://github.com/tommyettinger/SquidSetup/releases) of this project.
+    - You may want the latest possible code using the [3.0.0-SNAPSHOT Release](https://github.com/tommyettinger/SquidSetup/releases/tag/v3.0.0-SNAPSHOT), or you may want a more-stable beta version.
+The latest version will get a commit compiled by JitPack.io, while the beta and stable versions will be obtained from Maven Central.
+The latest commit is determined by the library `jcabi-github`, and involves an API call to GitHub when using the snapshot release (not any beta or stable releases); the API call may be slow or might not complete if GitHub is having issues.
   - Regardless of what platforms you intend to target, make sure the steps [described by the LibGDX wiki here](https://github.com/libgdx/libgdx/wiki/Setting-up-your-Development-Environment-%28Eclipse%2C-Intellij-IDEA%2C-NetBeans%29) are taken care of.
   - Run the JAR.
 Plug in whatever options you see fit:
+    - Desktop and/or LWJGL3 should usually be checked, so you can test on the same computer you develop on.
-    - iOS should not be checked if you aren't running Mac OS X.
+    - iOS should probably not be checked if you aren't running MacOS.
-    - Android should only be checked if you've set up your computer for Android development.
+    - Android should only be checked if you've set up your computer for Android development, and may cause some hassles even in other projects if you use Android Studio or IntelliJ IDEA before the upcoming version 2017.3, when a bug is expected to be fixed.
     - If the "Templates" tab has "SquidLib Basic" checked, then dependencies will be added for `squidlib-util` and `squidlib`.
 If that template isn't checked, no dependencies will be added beyond libGDX.
 It is recommended that you use the SquidLib Basic template